- 1 What Advantages Are

 Fully Staffed Ships -- Destroyers, frigates, battleships, etc. of the water, space and air varieties.
 Riding equivalents are usually colossal war beasts or flying whales or the like.

-Heavy Military Ground -- Tanks, APCs, self-propelled guns, drawn siege-engines, war elephants and similar big stompy monsters, etc.
+Military Heavy Armor -- Tanks, APCs, self-propelled guns, drawn siege-engines, war elephants and similar big stompy monsters, etc.

 Single Riding -- Motorbikes, jet skis, snowmobiles, horses, etc. Most mounted ground combat could be covered.

-This Particular Point allows for extremely limited selections with broad roles, such as:
+This Particular Advantage allows for extremely limited selections with broad roles, such as:

 Flying Cavalry Beasts -- Would allow solely for things such as pegasi, griffons, etc. but would cover all aspects of riding them, air, ground, support, dogfighting, mounted combat, etc.